quixio/quix-docs/docs/apis/index.md

 The [Streaming Writer API](streaming-writer-api/intro.md) allows you to stream data into the Quix platform via HTTP.
-It’s an alternative to using our C\# and Python SDKs.
+It’s an alternative to using our C\# and Python client libraries.
 You can use the Streaming Writer API from any HTTP-capable language.

 ## Streaming Reader

-As an alternative to the SDK, the Quix platform supports real-time data streaming over WebSockets, via the [Streaming Reader API](streaming-reader-api/intro.md).
+As an alternative to the client library, the Quix platform supports real-time data streaming over WebSockets, via the [Streaming Reader API](streaming-reader-api/intro.md).
 Clients can receive updates on data and definitions for parameters and events, as they happen.
 The